-Access to raw DNA data generated by the Helix whole exome sequencing cost an additional $499.
-For this price, only a VCF file was delivered.
-BAM and FASTQ files were not provided.
+Access to raw data generated by the Helix whole exome sequencing cost an additional $499.
+For this price, only a VCF file is delivered.
+BAM and FASTQ files are not provided.

 The company currently does not offer access to raw DNA data since it no longer performs its own DNA testing.